biointec/nexus/README.md

 It is possible to input a DNA read, which is then matched to the pan-genome graph.
 The resulting occurrences are then visualized.
 To do so, execute the following in the `build` directory:

 ```
-./visualizeRead [options] basefilename read
+/visualizeRead [options] <basefilename> <k> <read>
 ```

 There are pattern matching options, which are identical to the ones described above for matching read files.
-Additionally, two new visualization options are included.
+Additionally, three new visualization options are included at the end.

 ```
- [Pattern matching options]
- -sfr --strain-free	strain-free matching
+ Following input parameters are required:
+  <basefilename>      base filename of the input index
+  <k>                 the de Bruijn parameter of the index
+  <read>              the read that must be aligned and visualized.

+ [options]
- -e   --max-ed		maximum edit distance [default = 0]
+  -e/--max-ed         maximum edit distance [default = 0]

- -s   --sa-sparseness	suffix array sparseness factor [default = 1]
+  -s/--sa-sparseness  suffix array sparseness factor [default = 16]

- -c   --cp-sparseness	sparseness factor that indicates how many checkpoints must be stored to identify nodes.
+  -c/--cp-sparseness  sparseness factor that indicates how many
+                      checkpoints must be stored to identify nodes.
                       Use "none" to use no checkpoints.
+Choose a
-Choose a value that was also used during the building process. [default = 128]
+                      value that was also used during the building
- -f   --filter		filtering type that should be used to filter the occurrences.
-This option is only valid in case of strain-free matching.
+                      process. [default = 128]

+  -p/--partitioning   Add flag to do uniform/static/dynamic
+                      partitioning of the seeds for search schemes.
+                      Dynamic partitioning cannot be used with
+                      strain-free matching. [default = dynamic]

+  -m/--metric         Add flag to set distance metric (editnaive/
+                      editopt/ hamming) [default = editopt]

+  -ss/--search-scheme Choose the search scheme.
 Options:
-	linear		linear filtering is efficient but does not filter out all redundant occurrences.
-Additionally, in some exceptional cases, a non-optimal replacement occurrence can be chosen.
-This is the default option.
-	complete	complete filtering leads to a set of occurrences with no redundancy.
-This option is very slow however and thus not recommended.
- -p   --partitioning		Add flag to do uniform/static/dynamic partitioning.
-Dynamic partitioning cannot be used with strain-free matching. [default = static]
- -m   --metric		Add flag to set distance metric (editnaive/editopt/hamming) [default = editopt]
- -ss  --search-scheme	Choose the search scheme
-  options:
-	kuch1	Kucherov k + 1
-	kuch2	Kucherov k + 2
-	kianfar	Optimal Kianfar scheme
-	manbest	Manual best improvement for kianfar scheme (only for ed = 4)
-	pigeon	Pigeonhole scheme
-	01*0	01*0 search scheme
-	naive	naive backtracking
-	custom	custom search scheme, the next parameter should be a path to the folder containing this search scheme

- [Visualization options]
- -d   --visualization-depth		Depth of the visualized neighborhood around the paths of interest [default = 3]
- -o   --output-files		Prefix of the output files that will be created during the visualization process [default = basefilename]

-Following input files are required:
-	<base filename>.txt: input text T
-	<base filename>.cct: character counts table
-	<base filename>.sa.[saSF]: sparse suffix array, with suffix array sparseness factor [saSF] elements
-	<base filename>.sa.bv.[saSF]: bitvector indicating which elements of the suffix array are stored.
-	<base filename>.bwt: BWT of T
-	<base filename>.rev.bwt: BWT of the reverse of T
-	<base filename>.brt: Prefix occurrence table of T
-	<base filename>.rev.brt: Prefix occurrence table of the reverse of T
-	<base filename>.DBG: variable k and the compressed de Bruijn graph.
-	<base filename>.B.left: bitvector B_left for the compressed de Bruijn graph.
-	<base filename>.B.right.[cpSF]: bitvector B_right for the compressed de Bruijn graph, with checkpoint sparseness factor [cpSF].
-	<base filename>.B.right.full.[cpSF]: bitvector B_right_full for the compressed de Bruijn graph, with checkpoint sparseness factor [cpSF].
-	<base filename>.left.map: node identifier mapping corresponding to B_left.
-	<base filename>.right.map.[cpSF]: node identifier mapping corresponding to B_right, with checkpoint sparseness factor [cpSF].
+                       * kuch1    Kucherov k + 1 [default]
+                       * kuch2    Kucherov k + 2
+                       * kianfar  Optimal Kianfar scheme
+                       * manbest  Manual best improvement for Kianfar
+                                  scheme (only for ed = 4)
+                       * pigeon   Pigeonhole scheme
+                       * 01*0     01*0 search scheme
+                       * naive    naive backtracking
+                       * custom   custom search scheme, the next
+                                  parameter should be a path to the
+                                  folder containing this searchscheme

+  -sfr/--strain-free  strain-free matching: occurrences can be
+                      identified as any path of connected nodes.
+In
+                      other words, they do not have to occur exactly
+                      in one of the input genomes of the pan-genome.
+                      This is option is not activated by default and
+                      is slower than the default implementation.

+  -f/--filter         filtering type that should be used to filter
+                      the occurrences.
+This option is only valid in
+                      case of strain-free matching.
+Options:
+                       * linear: linear filtering is efficient but
+                         does not filter out all redundant
+                         occurrences.
+Additionally, in some
+                         exceptional cases, a non-optimal replacement
+                         occurrence can be chosen.
+This is the
+                         default option.
+                       * complete: complete filtering leads to a set
+                         of occurrences with no redundancy.
+This
+                         option is very slow however and thus not
+                         recommended.

+  -d/--depth          Depth of the visualized neighborhood around the
+                      paths of interest [default = 3]

+  -b/--bundle-edges   Bundle edges stemming from different strains
+                      together.
+Recommended when many strains are
+                      present [default = false]

+  -o/--output-files   Prefix of the output files that will be created
+                      during the visualization process [default =
+                      basefilename]

 ```